 Hypnos visited people to help ease them into a state of rest, and he hid from the sun during the day, writes Encyclopedia.com.
 Greek mythology depicts Hypnos as gentle and benevolent, bringing restorative sleep to mortals.

-Here are some more resources if you’re interested in learning more about who Hypnos was:
+Here are some more resources for those who are interested in learning more about who Hypnos was:

 - From Hypnos to Hamlet to Zombies, a Look at Our Obsession With Sleep and Death: Sleep and death, both unconscious states, have long been sources of fascination in human culture.